prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 It's not that hard to understand that, almost everything in the economy is driven by transactions.
 Transaction to the economy is like biological cells to the human body.

 Now, this buyer and seller chain can continue hundreds or thousands of times.
 Means a buyer can be a seller for someone else and a seller can be a buyer for someone else.
+Just like a businessman sells his/her products to others and buys other products from some other businessmen.

 <br/>